-Subject to shareholder approval, the Company appoints members of the Board based on the individual's expertise and experience, as well as the professional judgment of the Chairman of the Board and recommendations from third party search firms experienced in recruiting Board members.
-Before being appointed to the Board, all candidates must undergo a rigorous recruitment, interviewing and background screening process.
-The Company adheres to a Fit and Proper Policy to ensure it meets its obligations under the Bermuda Monetary Authority Fitness and Propriety framework.
+Subject to shareholder approval, the Company appoints members of the Board based on the individual's expertise and experience, as well as the professional judgment of the Chairman of the Board and recommendations from third party firms experienced in recruiting Board members.
+Before being appointed to the Board, all candidates must undergo a rigorous interviewing and background screening process.
+The Company adheres to a Fit and Proper Policy to ensure it meets its obligations under the BMA Fitness and Propriety framework.

-The Company's CEO is responsible, in close collaboration with the Chairman of the Board, for the selection of senior members of the Company who are deemed fit and proper with the requisite knowledge and skills, given the nature, scale and complexity of the Company's business.
+The Company's CEO, in close collaboration with the Chairman of the Board, is responsible for the selection of senior members of the Company who are deemed fit and proper with the requisite knowledge and skills, given the nature, scale and complexity of the Company's business.
 Senior executives are formally appointed by the Board.